 What do I need to do to graduate?

 The following needs to be completed in order to graduate:

 - Set up an appointment with Department Head to have a final degree check prepared.
 This will take about 15 minutes.
 Call (575) 646-2236 to schedule a meeting.
 Distance education students can set up a phone meeting to have the degree check prepared.

-- You need to apply for your degree when registering.
+- You need to apply for your degree when registering your last semester.
 This can be done online here.
 You’ll need to log in with your NMSU username and password.
 (How to Apply for a Degree)

 - Pay attention to deadlines!
 The deadline for submitting your graduation application is usually the 2nd week of classes.